What is an insider threat?

 Insider threats are defined by the role of the person who introduces the threat.
-The following are several examples of potential insider threats:
+The following are examples of potential insider threats:

 - Current employees could use privileged access to steal sensitive or valuable data for personal financial gain.

 - Moles are external threat actors who gain the confidence of a current employee to get insider access to systems and data.
 Often, they're from an outside organization hoping to steal trade secrets.
 Social engineering is a commonly used tactic to gain unauthorized access.

 Why are insider threats dangerous?